 Kindergarten 0 to 10 minutes

-First Grade 10 to 15 minutes
+First Grade

-Second and Third Grade
+Second and Third Grade 20 to 30 minutes

-Fourth/Fifth Grade
+Fourth/Fifth Grade 35 to 60 minutes

 Homework should not be assigned every single night and, of course, those who want to do more may do so under the direction and approval of the teacher and parent.
 The school also recognizes that family time and other activities are also important to the overall development of each child.